harveybc/feature-eng/README.md

 ## Description

-Implements modular components for feature engineering, it can be expanded by installing plugins, it includes some plugins: a heuristic training signal generator, a MSSA decomposer and a MSSA predictor.
+Implements modular components for feature engineering, it can be expanded by installing plugins, there are three types of plugins:
+* Input plugins: load the data to be processed
+* Operations plugins: perform feature engineering operations on loaded data
+* Output plugins: save the results of the feature engineering operations

+It includes some pre-installed plugins:
+* Heuristic training signal generator
+* MSSA decomposer
+* MSSA predictor
+* CSV file input and output plugins

-All modules are usable both from command line and from class methods library.
+Usable both from command line and from class methods library.

 ## Installation